toccon/YouTubeShortGenerator/README.md

 # YoutubeShortGenerator

 Welcome to YoutubeShortGenerator, a Python project designed to automate the creation of YouTube short videos.
-This tool leverages the MoviePy library for video editing and Google Text-to-Speech (gTTS) for generating captions.
+This tool leverages the MoviePy library for video editing and Google Text-to-Speech (gTTS) for text to speech conversion.

 ## Dependencies